krobelus/git-branchstack/README.md

 For example, if you have a history like

-    $ git log @{upstream}.. --format=%s
+    $ git log :/'Initial commit'.. --format=%s
-    Local commit
+    [my-awesome-feature] Initial support for feature
+    [my-awesome-feature] Some more work on feature
     [some-unrelated-fix] Unrelated fix
-    [my-awesome-feature] Some more work on feature
-    [my-awesome-feature] Initial support for feature
+    Local commit without topic tag

-Then this command will create two branches:
+Then this command will create or update two branches that branch away from HEAD:

     $ git branchless
     $ git log --all --graph --oneline
     * 2708e12 (HEAD) [my-awesome-feature] Initial support for feature
     * c6dd3ab [my-awesome-feature] Some more work on feature
     * 683de4b [some-unrelated-fix] Unrelated fix
-    * 3eee379 Local commit
+    * 3eee379 Local commit without topic tag
     | * 7645890 (my-awesome-feature) Initial support for feature
     | * e420fd6 Some more work on feature
     |/